murray3625/Sports-GOAT-Project/README.md

-# Understanding and Visualizing the Patterns in which Greatness Occurs in Various Sports
+# Greatness in Sports: Understanding and Visualizing its Patterns

 by Matthew Murray and Benjamin Leinwand